th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/deepspeech.md

 It took too long for me so I interrupted this process and deleted the folder.
 When you think you have a **really** fast(I mean **really really really** fast)
 Computer you can try it yourself.
 Good luck!

-## The third solution is to port a newer version of deepspeech to rhasspy
+## The third solution is to port a newer version of DeepSpeech to rhasspy
 I chose to use one of there datasets: [AASHISHAG/deepspeech-german](https://github.com/AASHISHAG/deepspeech-german).
-The user [AASHISHAG](https://github.com/AASHISHAG/) combined many datasets to train the datasets for deepspeech.
+The user [AASHISHAG](https://github.com/AASHISHAG/) combined many datasets to train the datasets for DeepSpeech.
 There are two possible datasets >0.6.1, the version 0.9.0 with a total dataset length of 3172h and a dataset for version 0.7.4 with a dataset length of 2924h.
-I decided to test both deepspech versions first starting with version 0.9.0.
+I decided to test both DeepSpeech versions first starting with version 0.9.0.
-Please make sure that you use python3 either with an python3 virtual enviroment or python3 direkt.
+Please make sure that you use python3 either with a python3 virtual environment or python3 direct.

-So I downloaded deepspeech 0.9.0:
+So I downloaded DeepSpeech 0.9.0:
 ```bash
 pip install deepspeech==0.9.0
 ```